 Configure a service-level objective

-To configure a new service-level objective, you can either use Dynatrace preconfigured templates for common use cases, or create your own SLO definitions.
+To configure a new service-level objective, you can either use the SLO wizard to select from a set of Dynatrace preconfigured templates for common use cases, or create your own SLO definitions.

 Dynatrace offers preconfigured templates out of the box for some of the primary monitoring domains.